Applies to all card types:

 - Resident Library cards are renewed every 2 years without additional fees provided the library card holder continues to reside within Monticello Township and is a patron in good standing.

-- Property owners owning property in Monticello Township are entitled to one card per parcel of land as they pay taxes to support the library.
+- Property owners owning non-residence properties in Monticello Township are entitled to one card per parcel of land as they pay taxes to support the library.

 - Property owner cards are valid in all Illinois Heartland Library System libraries.